 Gen. Robin Rand is Commander, Air Education and Training Command, Joint Base San Antonio-Randolph, Texas.
 He is responsible for the recruiting, training and education of Air Force personnel.
-His command includes the Air Force Recruiting Service, a numbered air force and Air University.
-AETC trains more than 293,000 students per year and consists of 12 bases, more than 62,400 active-duty, Reserve, Guard, civilians and contractors, and 1,369 trainer, fighter and mobility aircraft.
+His command includes the Air Force Recruiting Service, two numbered air forces and Air University.
+The command operates nearly 1,370 trainer, fighter and mobility aircraft, 23 wings, 12 bases, and five geographically separated groups.
+It trains more than 293,000 students per year with approximately 62,000 active-duty, Reserve, Guard, civilian and contractor personnel.

 General Rand was commissioned in 1979 after graduating from the U.S. Air Force Academy.
 He's had multiple flying tours; served as an air liaison officer with the U.S. Army; and has had staff tours on the Joint Staff, Office of the Secretary of Defense, and Air Staff.
 General Rand's previous commands include the 36th Fighter Squadron, USAF Weapons School, 8th Fighter Wing, 56th Fighter Wing, 332nd Air Expeditionary Wing at Balad Air Base, Iraq, and prior to this assignment 12th Air Force (Air Forces Southern) at Davis-Monthan Air Force Base, Ariz.

 General Rand is a command pilot with more than 5,000 flying hours, including more than 470 combat hours.

 1979 Bachelor of Science degree in aviation science, U.S. Air Force Academy, Colorado Springs, Colo.

 1986 Air Command and Staff College, by seminar

 1988 Master of Science degree in aeronautical science, Embry-Riddle Aeronautical University, Fla.

 1990 U.S. Air Force Fighter Weapons Instructor Course, Nellis AFB, Nev.